 When most people think of crime, they imagine violent offenses such as assault or murder.
 However, there is an entire category of crimes called white-collar crime that is quite different in nature.
 In this article, we’ll explain what white-collar crimes are, give examples of various crimes that fit under this umbrella, and explain what you should do if you are accused of a white-collar crime.

 White collar crimes are nonviolent crimes committed in usually commercial situations for financial gain.
 It is estimated to cost the U.S. more than $300 billion annually.
-The government has the power to sanction both individuals and corporations for white-collar crimes.
+The government has the power to penalize both individuals and corporations for white-collar crimes.
 Common penalties include:

-A list of white collar crimes includes:
+A list of white-collar crimes includes: